Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 An airport is a facility where aircraft can take off and land.
 They usually consist of hard-surfaced landing strips, a control tower, hangars, and accommodations for passengers and cargo.

 1. Airports: Global Reach, Local Impacts

 - Demand pattern.
-The traffic handled by an airport is directly influenced by the population, the income, the commercial intensity, and the level of touristic activity of the city it serves.
-Freight traffic is also influenced by the population as it consumes goods carried by air cargo.
+The traffic an airport handles is directly influenced by the population, income, commercial intensity, and the level of touristic activity of the city it serves.
+The population also influences freight traffic as it consumes goods carried by air cargo.
 The presence of light manufacturing activities is also a factor associated with the demand for air cargo capabilities.
 Combining these factors is associated with the demand (generation and attraction) of a substantial amount of air traffic.

 - Network connectivity.
-The decision made by airlines to select hubs within their network has substantial impacts on the traffic handled by airports.
+The decision made by airlines to select hubs within their network substantially impacts the traffic handled by airports.
 A connecting flight involves a double count (landing and taking off), boosting airport traffic figures.

 - Competing airports.
 If a metropolitan area is serviced by more than one airport, traffic gets diluted since users have more choices, and connectivity is more challenging to establish.
 Therefore, proximity to other airports can impose limitations on traffic growth.